ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL: `update`}

-To patch documents on the server-side, use `update` with the desired JS script that will be applied to any documents matching the query criteria.
+To patch documents on the server-side, use `update` with the desired JavaScript script that will be applied to any documents matching the query criteria.
 For more information, please refer to our [patching article](../../client-api/operations/patching/set-based).

 {PANEL/}